Google スプレッドシートとAirtableの連携イメージ

 Benefit 2: Reduce Human Error

-One of the greatest benefits of integrating Google Sheets and Airtable is the significant reduction in the risk of human error.
+One of the biggest benefits of integrating Google Sheets and Airtable is the significant reduction in the risk of human error.

-When updating data manually, there is always the possibility of typos, omissions, or data duplication.
+When updating data manually, there is always the possibility of typos, omissions, or duplicate data.

 By utilizing automated integration, you should be able to minimize these risks.

-Additionally, employees no longer need to perform manual updates, which can help prevent decreased motivation and reduce workload.
+Moreover, employees no longer need to perform manual updates, which can help prevent a decrease in motivation and reduce workload.

 Reducing the risk of human error can stabilize operations and improve overall team performance.